JuliaAI/ScientificTypes.jl/docs/src/index.md

 autotype(X, only_changes=true)
 ```

-now we could first apply the `:discrete_to_continuous` followed by `:few_to_finite`
+For example, we could first apply the `:discrete_to_continuous` rule,
-the first rule will apply on `b` and `e` but the subsequent application of the second
+followed by `:few_to_finite` rule.
+The first rule will apply to `b` and `e`
+but the subsequent application of the second rule will mean we will
-rule will mean we will get the same result apart for `e` (which will be continuous)
+get the same result apart for `e` (which will be `Continuous`)

 ```@example auto
 autotype(X, only_changes=true, rules=(:discrete_to_continuous, :few_to_finite))
 ```

-Working out which rule to apply will depend on the use case and you may want to modify the returned dictionary before using `coerce`.
-You will typically have to take into account what kind of model you will want to use and how to either recode or filter the data so that the model gets an appropriate input to train on.
+One should check and possibly modify the returned dictionary
+before passing to `coerce`.